pyturtle/DeleciveSnap/README.md

-# DeleciveSnap
+# delecive
 Delecive project for Hack::Peel 2021.
 The repository includes a further expansion of the work I did.